-Sazaki Roshi was doing dokusan and in those days I was very timid and afraid but I felt I didn’t want to miss sitting with this great master.
+Although I was timid and overwhelmed, I didn’t want to miss sitting with this formidable Zen master.
 Gesshin (who later became the Ven.
-Prabhasa Dharma Roshi) gave us an introduction and explained all the very extensive bowing and other protocols for the session.
-Sazaki Roshi gave a koan: “How do you realize yourself as the Buddha while listening to the sounds of the cricket?
+Prabhasa Dharma Roshi) gave us an introduction and explained the extensive bowing and other protocols.
+Sazaki Roshi gave a koan: “How do you realize yourself as the Buddha while listening to the sounds of the cricket?”
 The last day came and I still didn’t have an answer to this koan.
-But I thought, “I can’t let this opportunity pass.
+But I couldn’t let this opportunity pass.
 I stumbled into the dokusan room where Sazaki Roshi sat firmly in his black robes.
-His energy was very strong and dense and he said: “Koan please.”
-In a squeaky voice I said the koan.
-He said: “Answer.”
-And I said: “I don’t know.”
-He looked at me and suddenly became very soft.
+His energy was strong and dense.
+He said: “Koan please.”
+In a squeaky voice I repeated the koan.
+Sazaki: “Answer.”
+I said: “I don’t know.”
+Suddenly he became very soft.
 Opening his arms he said, “Completely the Buddha surrounds you.”
 I felt a huge weight lifted.
-I also really appreciated his talks and Gesshin’s talks and started reading some books on Zen.
+I also really appreciated Sazaki and Gesshin’s talks and started reading some books on Zen.

-I love Buddhist practice because there is no ground to stand on.
-You never arrive.
-There is always the question, “What is underneath this?”
-What can you say that doesn’t violate things “as they are.”
-Before Jukai, I was reading the book, What the Buddha Taught.
-The author was saying that Hindus believe in an Atman (Self) and Buddhists believe in no self.
-I decided to call Gurudev and ask him about it.
+In Zen Buddhist practice there is no ground to stand on.
+Shikantaza Zen practice is formless meditation.
+No ground to stand on, nothing to achieve.
+Before Jukai, I read the book, What the Buddha Taught.
+The author stated that Hindus believe in an Atman (Self) and Buddhists believe in “no self.”
+I decided to call Gurudev and ask him about that.
 Gurudev said that when the Buddha was dying, Ananda, who was his chief assistant and disciple, was crying and Buddha asked why he was crying.
 Ananda said, “All these years you have never spoken about God.”
 Then, Buddha replied, “Ananda, when have I ever denied God?”
 So Ananda said, “Then you believe in God? to which Buddha replied, “Ananda, When have I ever affirmed God?
 Neither accept or reject.”
-Sri Gurudev replied just like the great Zen master, teaching me in a language that spoke to me deeply on a level I cannot explain.
+That was Sri Gurudev, the great Zen master, teaching me in a language that spoke to me deeply on a level I cannot explain.

 About the Author: